Car Accident Property Damage Claim: What You Need To Know

 Does a car accident property damage claim depend on fault?

 No. A car accident property damage claim may be filed under a driver’s auto insurance policy regardless of who was at-fault in causing the property.
 (MCL 500.3121(2))

-PPI benefits are not available where an individually intentionally damages property.
-However, it is important to note that PPI benefits are similar to no-fault benefits because it does not matter who was at-fault for the property damage.
-Even if the person who is seeking the PPI benefits caused the motor vehicle accident because he was careless or irresponsible, as long as the damage was not done intentionally, he is still entitled to PPI benefits.
+This means that, even if the person who is filing the property damage claim caused the motor vehicle accident because he was careless or irresponsible, as long as the damage was not done intentionally, he is still entitled to recover.

 Who do I file a car accident property damage claim against?

 First, the owner of the damaged property will file his or her property damage claim against the auto insurance company for the owner of the car that caused the damage.
 Second, if recovery cannot be made with the former, the claim will be filed with the driver’s auto insurance company.
 (MCL 500.3125)